How I Work

 actively interested in working toward some kind of healing, change, or self-understanding

-curious about or open to a therapy that emphasizes and engages the mind-body connection
+curious about or open to a therapy that engages mindful awareness and the mind-body connection

 What is Somatic Psychotherapy?